LarryLing/CS376-Freestyle-II-Game/DEVLOG.md

 - The interfaces `IRangedWeapon` and `IMeleeWeapon` will be removed in favor of `RangedWeapon` and `MeleeWeapon` classes.
 Each ranged and melee weapon will use their respective classes to initialize their traits.

+- Implemented player and camera movement.

+- Implemented RangedWeapon firing and equipping.